-- Only an adult protective investigator supervisor or an adult protective investigator with the approval of an adult protective investigator supervisor can initiate APS referrals. - 2.
-Each Adult Protective Services (APS) referral for home and community-based services will be sent to the appropriate intake entity for the county in which the APS referral resides.
+- 1. Only an adult protective investigator supervisor or an adult protective investigator with the approval of an adult protective investigator supervisor can initiate Adult Protective Services (APS) referrals. - 2.
+Each APS referral for home and community-based services will be sent to the appropriate intake entity for the county in which the APS referral resides.
 Referrals for placement will not be referred to the aging network. - 3.
 Only APS referrals for individuals age 60 and older will be sent to intake entities and entered into the Adult Protective Services Referral Tracking Tool (ARTT). - 4.
-Only APS referrals for individuals residing in the community who are capable of being safely served with home and community-based services will be sent to intake entities and entered into the ARTT. - 5.
+APS referrals for individuals age 18 and older, enrolled in SMMC LTC will be referred to the appropriate managed care provider and entered in the ARTT.
+The AAAs and CCE Lead Agencies will not receive these referrals. - 5.
+Only APS referrals for individuals residing in the community who are capable of being safely served with home and community-based services will be sent to intake entities and entered into the ARTT. - 6.
 Pursuant to Section 430.205(5), Florida Statutes, APS referrals in need of immediate services to prevent further harm will be given primary consideration for receiving Community Care for the Elderly (CCE) Services.
-The CCE Lead Agency may elect to coordinate needed services using other programs, such as Home Care for the Elderly (HCE) and non-Department-of-Elder-Affairs-funded services with the Area Agency on Aging's approval.
-Adult Protective Services referrals not in need of immediate services to prevent further harm will be prioritized for services in accordance with the Department of Elder Affairs (DOEA) prioritization criteria.
-The provision of services will be based on the need for services as determined by the assessment priority score. - 6.
+The CCE Lead Agency may elect to coordinate needed services using other programs, such as Home Care for the Elderly (HCE) and non-Department of Elder Affairs (DOEA)-funded services with the Area Agency on Aging's (AAA) approval.
+Adult Protective Services referrals not in need of immediate services to prevent further harm will be prioritized for services in accordance with DOEA prioritization criteria.
+The provision of services will be based on the need for services as determined by the assessment priority score. - 7.
 An APS referral initially sent to Adult Protective Supervision by an adult protective investigator that is later referred to the intake entity will be entered into the ARTT.